BitraBhavani/Reasoning/README.md

 **Directions (21-23):** Study the following information carefully and answer the questions given below.

 There are AB axis in such a way that B is north and A is south direction.
 There is XY axis in such a way that X is in east direction and Y is In west direction and there is DM axis in such a way that D is west direction and M is in east direction and both intersect the AB axis.
-DM axis is intersecting the AB axis at midpoint R.
-The DM axis is intersect at point R in such a way that BR is 10m, RA is 12m, DR is 8m, RM is 9M and the XY axis intersect at point A, the difference between them is YA is 6M, AX is 11M.
-Raghu start from Point D and walks 5m north directions and he turn to right walk 15m.
+DM axis is intersecting the AB axis at midpoint R. The DM axis is intersect at point R in such a way that BR is 10m, RA is 12m, DR is 8m, RM is 9M and the XY axis intersect at point A, the difference between them is YA is 6M, AX is 11M.Raghu start from Point D and walks 5m north directions and he turn to right walk 15m.
 Kavya starts the journey from X and walks 15m west and walks 6m north direction finally taken 11m east direction.
 Mohan starts journey from Point B and walks 4m towards east direction then after taken 12m towards south direction.

 **21. Kavya is In which direction with respect to Raghu (consider their final point)?**
     1) south <br>